prakhar7824/TalkAPI/README.md

-# PostmanMCP - Conversational API Testing
+# TalkAPI - Conversational API Testing

+**Built by RAJ**

-An MCP (Model Context Protocol) server that replaces Postman with conversational API testing.
-Test your APIs through natural language conversations with an LLM.
+TalkAPI is an MCP (Model Context Protocol) server that revolutionizes API testing by replacing traditional tools like Postman with intelligent, conversational workflows.
+Instead of manually crafting requests, switching between applications, and managing authentication tokens, TalkAPI enables you to test your APIs through natural language conversations directly within Claude Desktop.

+The server intelligently handles complex scenarios like authentication flows, token extraction, request chaining, and response validation—all through simple conversational prompts.
+Whether you're testing local development APIs, debugging authentication issues, or validating API contracts, TalkAPI transforms the tedious process of API testing into a seamless, conversational experience.
+The LLM automatically extracts tokens from login responses, adds them to subsequent requests, analyzes error messages to suggest fixes, and validates responses against JSON schemas—all without you having to write a single line of configuration code.

 ![Claude Desktop Integration](screenshot.png)